Advances in honeycomb layered oxides: Part I -- Syntheses and Characterisations of Pnictogen- and Chalcogen-Based Honeycomb Layered Oxides: Development of pnictogen- and chalcogen-based honeycomb layered oxides

 Although pnictogen- and chalcogen-based honeycomb layered oxides date back to 1990 in a report which focused on the layered crystal structure and Li-ionic conductivity measurements of $\rm Li_3Zn_2SbO_6$ and $\rm Li_3Zn_2BiO_6$,\cite{Greaves1990} explorations into this family of materials point back to $\rm Li_3Mg_2SbO_6$\cite{castellanos1982crystal} which was reported in 1982.
 Although $\rm Li_3Mg_2SbO_6$ does not crystallise in a honeycomb formation, its discovery in 1982 is viewed as instrumental breakthrough in the development of layered antimonates and bismuthates chemical compositions in 1990.\cite{Greaves1990} Following this discovery, the exploration into this family of materials mainly involved the development of new varieties of honeycomb layered lithium antimonates and bismuthates achieved through the incorporation of the various transition metal species available.
 However, characterisation of the emergent materials revealed that Li compositions have a proclivity towards the formation of disordered structures.
-Continued pursuit of ordered layered materials in this compositional space led to the development of Cu- and Ag-based antimonates in 2002\cite{Nagarajan2002} and Na-based antimonates and tellurates shortly thereafter (2005)\cite{Smirnova2005}, both of which catapulted further development of ordered layered materials with intriguing magnetic properties.
-It is worth mentioning that the development of honeycomb layered oxides utilising Cu or Ag, which are related to the Delafossite family of compounds, was in-part triggered by a report on a Delafossite-type antimonate adopting the composition of $\rm Cu_3Mg_{1.4}SbO_6$.\cite{Szillat1995} Nonetheless, the utility of these coinage metal species in honeycomb layered oxides has mainly been focused on compositions such as $\rm {\it A}_3Cu_2SbO_6$ ($A = \rm Li, Na, Cu$) and $\rm Na_2Cu_2TeO_6$,\cite{Mather1995, Skakle1997, Nagarajan2002, Smirnova2005, ma2007synthesis, Morimoto2007, Miura2007, Nalbandyan2013} owing to their intriguing spin gap magnetic behaviour engendered by the pseudo-octahedral coordination geometry of divalent Cu.
-In particular, $\rm Na_2Cu_2TeO_6$ and $\rm Na_3Cu_2SbO_6$ have been found to possess a spin gap that endows them with a spin-singlet magnetic ground state separated from magnetic excited states by an energy gap.\cite{Morimoto2007, Miura2007} This property allows them to exhibit zero magnetic susceptibilities below a certain temperature, thereby heralding their possible application in quantum mechanical disciplines.
+Continued pursuit of ordered layered materials in this compositional space led to the development of Cu- and Ag-based antimonates in 2002\cite{Nagarajan2002} and Na-based antimonates and tellurates shortly thereafter (2005)\cite{Smirnova2005}, both of which catapulted the further development of ordered layered materials with intriguing magnetic properties.
+It is worth mentioning that the development of Cu- and Ag-based honeycomb layered oxides, which are related to the Delafossite family of compounds, was in-part triggered by a report on a Delafossite-type antimonate adopting the composition of $\rm Cu_3Mg_{1.4}SbO_6$.\cite{Szillat1995} Nonetheless, the utility of these coinage metal species in honeycomb layered oxides has mainly been focused on compositions such as $\rm {\it A}_3Cu_2SbO_6$ ($A = \rm Li, Na, Cu$) and $\rm Na_2Cu_2TeO_6$,\cite{Mather1995, Skakle1997, Nagarajan2002, Smirnova2005, ma2007synthesis, Morimoto2007, Miura2007, Nalbandyan2013} owing to their intriguing spin gap magnetic behaviour engendered by the pseudo-octahedral coordination geometry of divalent Cu.
+In particular, $\rm Na_2Cu_2TeO_6$ and $\rm Na_3Cu_2SbO_6$ have been found to possess a spin gap that endows them with a spin-singlet magnetic ground state separated from magnetic excited states by an energy gap.\cite{Morimoto2007, Miura2007} This property allows the magnetic suseptibility to vanish below a critical temperature, thereby heralding their possible application in quantum mechanical disciplines.
 As such, the peculiar magnetic behaviour of honeycomb layered antimonates, bismuthates and tellurates has been a key impetus in the advancement of this class of materials.